Nedalalashqar/reading-note/class14a.md

 * *Develop learning agility:* Instead of defaulting to the “tried and true” (which pragmatists tend to do), be open to trying varied approaches and new ideas.
 * *Find joy in ambiguity:* Practice coping with uncertainty and making decisions without having all the information beforehand.
 * *Put your social leadership skills to the test:* When was the last time you motivated influenced others or deeply connected with your teammates?
 You might come to find that you actually enjoy it.

+***Transforms CSS3***

+> *Definition and Usage :* The transform property applies a 2D or 3D transformation to an element.
+This property allows you to rotate, scale, move, skew, etc., elements.

+***CSS Transitions***

+> CSS transitions allows you to change property values smoothly, over a given duration.

+***How to Use CSS Transitions?***

+> To create a transition effect, you must specify two things:

+* the CSS property you want to add an effect to
+* the duration of the effect

+> If the duration part is not specified, the transition will have no effect, because the default value is 0.